ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 | 8  | quarkus | `-c500`  | 150        | 88184           | 3878.22            | 188.08ms               | read 462                 |
 | 9  | gin     | `-c1000` | 150        | 77260           | 7653.94            | 1.42s                  | read: 3056, timeout 1385 |
 | 10 | quarkus | `-c1000` | 150        | 155596          | 3706.55            | 381.61ms               | read 3342                |

+From the above matrix we can clearly see that the gin+gorm has better performance than quarkus, that is about two times of qps, and memory consumption has almost the same conclusion.
+But quarkus has better latency distribution than gin, which is pretty stable in every round of testing.

 The original test data: